zspri/py-rpc/README.md

 # Dead Project
-I woudl recommend using [PyPresence](https://github.com/qwertyquerty/pypresence).
-It is a maintained and functional Discord RPC library written for use in Python projects.
+I would recommend using [PyPresence](https://github.com/qwertyquerty/pypresence).
+It is a maintained and functional Discord RPC library written for use in Python projects, as this one is currently outdated.

 # PyRPC